loudoweb/kadabra-anims/README.md

 # kadabra-anims
 WIP.
 Presets animations with actuate.
+Should work with any engine as long as the same properties are used (x, y, scaleX, scaleY, alpha, rotation)

 # Presets animations